 How Roman Came to the Sanctuary

 Roman came to Carolina Tiger Rescue along with his enclosure-mate, Reina, from a failing rescue in Ohio.
 This sanctuary, Rescue One, was on the verge of closing due to lack of funding and new legislation the state of Ohio put into place after an incident in Zanesville, Ohio in 2011.
 In Zanesville, a private owner released 56 of his lions, tigers, cougars, wolves, leopards, and bears before committing suicide.
 Unfortunately, law enforcement was forced to shoot the animals due to concerns for public safety.
 The following year, Ohio banned private ownership of dangerous wild animals.
 The owner of Rescue One decided to close on her own and contacted Carolina Tiger Rescue to take some of her animals.
 Carolina Tiger Rescue rescued Roman and Reina Lions, Roscoe and Camilla Tigers, and Nakobi and Jericho Cougars in 2012.

 Roman is a very stoic lion who enjoys sleeping like his wild cousins.
 He can often be found up on top of his den box sleeping in the sun and keeping an eye on his “kingdom”.
 Roman is in charge of his pride and will often snarl or roar at Reina if he feels she is out of line.
 He eats first and Reina will often have to hide her leftovers from him.

 Roman is your typical male lion who lets Reina do most of the work but ensures she knows he is in charge.
 Roman would get very greedy when given treats and steal the treat sticks, so he no longer is able to receive treats on tour until he learns some manners.
 Roman has a loud roar and is not afraid to remind the other three lions of his presence.

 Where in Sanctuary

 Roman lives on tour on Oak Hill with Reina Lion.
-Their enclosure is flanked by the other pride of lions, Sheba and Sebastian, on one side and Rajah Tiger on the other.
+Their enclosure is flanked by Sebastian Lion on one side and Rajah Tiger on the other.